snr2042954/gmfi/README.md

 discipline
 ```

-Each skill can have:
+Each skill has progression data such as:

-- display name
+- name
+- abbreviation
-- short name
+- XP
 - level
 - title
-- total XP
 - XP toward next level

 Example: